 In the early days of home audio, home stereo enthusiasts had to use individual components to listen to their turntables or the radio.
 To listen they needed a source like a radio tuner for AM or FM broadcasts.
 The tuner needed to be connected to a pre-amplifier.
-The pre-amplifer boosted the tiny signal generated by the tuner to a signal level it could work with, and it would send a more powerful signal to the system’s speakers.
+The pre-amplifier boosted the tiny signal generated by the tuner to a signal level it could work with, and it would send a more powerful signal to the system’s speakers.
 In some cases, both the pre-amplifier and power amplifier are joined into a single chassis to form an integrated amplifier.

 The first receiver was designed in 1954 by Harman Kardon.
-It was a high fidelity integrated receiver called the Festival D1000 and it combined three components into one device.
+It was a high-fidelity integrated receiver called the Festival D1000 and it combined three components into one device.

 - Radio tuner – for AM/FM/SW reception or internet radio using ethernet or WiFi

 - Pre-amplifier – the most important part of the amplification process and connects all sources for tone and volume control adjustments

 - Power amplifier – connects to the speakers

 You can separate your home theatre components into two categories – input devices including Blu-ray players, PVR, or Apple TV, and output devices including your TV, sound bar, or home theatre and stereo speakers.
 The AV receiver takes your input and output devices and creates the home theatre experience, taking the video signals and sending them to your TV or projector while simultaneously amplifying the audio through the speakers.

 A decade ago you would need separate audio and video cables to connect a single device.
 HDMI has made connecting all devices easy and efficient and a single cable can now transfer digital high-definition (or better) video and multi-channel audio.
 The receiver decodes it all and sends it where it needs to go.

 There are a few questions you’ll want to ask yourself when deciding between the different receivers.

 1. What are my audio requirements?